frogologist/frogologist.github.io/portfolio.md

 I'm responsible for all posts, comments, and replies shared via Octopus Deploy's [Twitter](https://twitter.com/OctopusDeploy) and [LinkedIn](https://www.linkedin.com/company/octopus-deploy/) profiles.

-I transferred from Product Marketing to social media marketing in December 2021, becoming the first person to work full-time on social media at Octopus.
-Social became a side gig of mine in March or April 2021, a month or two after I joined the company.

 I've been running Octopus Deploy's Twitter account since March 2021 and LinkedIn since December 2021.
 The Octopus launch posts from 2021 are mine, mixed in with content from others.

+I transferred from product marketing to social media marketing in December 2021, becoming the first person to work full-time on social at Octopus.

 ## Nature photography